pankajsy9/flowallet_2.0/README.md

 User has to open the software using a URL in a web browser.
 Login is performed after that.

-More details are mentioned in the "How to use ?" section later.
+More details are mentioned in the "How to use ?" section below.

 Flowallet connects to the local flocore wallet and communicates with it to perform transaction and data fetch.